-The Bank is committed to the principle of equal employment opportunity for all employees and to providing employees with a work environment free of discrimination and harassment regardless of age, disability, race, gender identity, religion or belief, marriage and civil partnership, pregnancy and maternity, sex and sexual orientation.
+The Bank is committed to the principle of equal employment opportunity for all employees and to providing employees with a work environment free of discrimination and harassment regardless of age, disability, race, gender identity and gender expression, religion or belief, marriage and civil partnership, pregnancy and maternity, sex or sexual orientation.
 Our recruitment, development and promotion procedures are based on the requirements of a particular position.
+The Bank's objective is to attract job applications from the best possible candidates and to retain the best people.
+We are also committed to having a diverse range of skills, values, knowledge, experience and geographical, educational and professional backgrounds amongst our employees.

 The Nomura Group has an established policy of communicating with all its employees regularly, including U.K. employees, in order to provide information relevant to them about their employment and Nomura.
 This includes regular Nomura news bulletins circulated to all U.K. employees as well as communication and updates on the employee training programmes that are available.
 All U.K. employees are encouraged to participate in the various employee committees and networks offered by the Nomura Group.
 The Nomura Group is not listed in the U.K. and therefore does not operate an employee share scheme.
-However employee involvement in the performance of the Bank is encouraged, in a number of ways, including through the provision of a discretionary bonus scheme, which is based on the employee's individual performance as well as their division as a whole and the overall Bank and Nomura Group performance.
+However employee involvement in the performance of the Bank is encouraged in a number of ways, including through the provision of a discretionary bonus scheme, which is based on the employee's individual performance as well as their division as a whole and the overall Bank and Nomura Group performance.
 The Nomura Group's financial performance is regularly communicated to employees through quarterly town halls in which the financial performance is discussed.